 There were many ups and downs along Linny’s 8.5-month journey across the country.
 She said one of her scariest moments was experiencing a nearby tornado with no place to go.
 “The tornado alarm went off in the town behind us, but we were already a couple of miles out.
 A car full of people stopped and told me I needed to abandon Sojourner and come with them to the storm shelter.
 I couldn’t just leave him.
 So, we galloped as fast as we could down the road away from the storm into the dark sky.
 The storm approached us fast and was intense – lightning, thunder, and rain.
 I brought Sojourner into a ditch and dismounted.
 He put his head low and I just burrowed into his neck and hoped for the best.
 The tornado missed us by a couple of miles.”

-Linny now calls Bath, New Hampshire home.
-She is one of the many young artists, chefs, bakers, and entrepreneurs moving to Littleton to open businesses.
+She is one of the many young artists, chefs, bakers, and entrepreneurs moving their businesses to Littleton, NH.
 You can find Linny’s work locally at Bella Funk.
 If you find yourself in the Big Apple, you can purchase knife rolls at Eating Tools.
 If you’re interested in custom leatherwork or would like to learn more about Linny and her remarkable life, you can visit her website at Linnykenney.com.